To the Mom who Feels Unseen: You are More Valuable than You Know.

 Even if it's not glamorous, what you are doing now is some of the most important work of your life.

-The most important work in our life usually isn't shiny and sexy.
+The most important work in our life usually isn't shiny and glamorous.
 It's often hidden and humbling.

 But it's so important.